- Concrete Floor Information

 Doug Demmert of Demmert and Associates recommends a simple maintenance program of occasional dusting to remove grit and damp mopping with a neutral cleaner to enhance the shine.
 Some manufacturers sell special cleaners and conditioners for polished concrete that not only clean the surface, but also leave behind a dirt-resistant film.
 These products can be applied with a mop or auto scrubber and do not require buffing.

-With basic cleaning, polished concrete should keep its luster for years.
-Eventually, though, the shine can dull, especially in high-traffic areas.
-Fortunately, it's easy to restore the gleam.
-Sometimes simply buffing the floor with a commercial polishing compound will do the trick.
+If the floor begins to lose its shine, simply buffing the surface with a commercial polishing compound will often do the trick.
 If more touch-up is necessary, the floors can be lightly repolished with a fine-grit abrasive.
+See this checklist for maintaining polished floors.